ptfonseca/pcal/README.md

   * `pcal()` calibrates p-values so that they can be directly interpreted as either lower bounds on the posterior probabilities of point null hypotheses or as lower bounds on type I error probabilities.
 With this calibration one need not fear the misinterpretation of a type I error probability as the probability that the null hypothesis is true because they coincide.
 Note that the output of this calibration has both Bayesian and Frequentist interpretations.

-  *   `bcal()` calibrates p-values so that they can be interpreted as lower bounds on the odds provided by the data (Bayes factors) in favor of point null hypotheses.
+  *   `bcal()` calibrates p-values so that they can be interpreted as lower bounds on Bayes factors in favor of point null hypotheses.

 Some utility functions are also included: